everycure-org/matrix/docs/src/onboarding/walkthrough_data_catalog.md

 **_spark_parquet_ds: &_spark_parquet**

-- This defines a configuration for a Spark dataset using the `matrix.datasets.gcp.LazySparkDataset` class
+- This defines a configuration for a Spark dataset using the `matrix.datasets.gcp.LazySparkDataset` class.
 - The file_format is set to parquet, indicating that Parquet files are used.
 - The save_args section specifies that files should be saved in “overwrite” mode, which means any existing data will be replaced when writing.